-Note than once traffic to the McAdenville Christmas lights backs up to the South Fork River bridge, NC Highway Patrol will redirect all vehicles across Hwy 7 back onto I-85 South.
+Note that once traffic to the McAdenville Christmas lights backs up to the South Fork River bridge, NC Highway Patrol will redirect all vehicles across Hwy 7 back onto I-85 South.

 If this happens, go one mile south to Exit 22, turn right, and follow the directions to McAdenville.